lalapricec/Project1/README.md

 Health: 45
 Gold: 25
 Equipment: Bow, Light Armor
 Backstory: A forest scout with unmatched precision.

 ---

-## 📚 Requirements
-- Python 3.8+
-- No external libraries required

----

 ## 🧑‍💻 Author’s Notes
 This project was created for **COMP 163** and demonstrates understanding of Python fundamentals.
-AI assistance (ChatGPT) was used for documentation and explanation support.
+AI assistance was used for documentation and explanation support.

 ---